Geralt-Targaryen/IMDb-review/README.md

 # IMDb-review
-Movie and TV reviews I've committed on IMDb
+Since IMDb reviews are so pervasively used as NLP data, I'm going to record in this repository all the movie and TV reviews I've committed on IMDb